jonas-kell/dragomino-ai/README.md

 # Run in the browser
 This project can be run with [REPLIT](https://replit.com/).
 Just klick [HERE](https://replit.com/@jonas-kell/dragomino-ai).

-You can minimize The left most two panels.
-Only the output panel is neede.
+You can minimize The `file` panel.
 Clicking `RUN` should be sufficient.
+Sometimes you need to click on the App-Arrow and the RUN button and sometimes you need to sove a captcha.

+On a chrome-browser with a 4k-Monitor zooming to `250%` and going to fullscreen `F11` looks best.

 # Usage
 Number of players can be adjusted via the `PLAYER_COUNT` variable in `game_constants.py`.
 I sady have not yet fount a good way to make it dynamic.